-Goal 4.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all universal access to quality education by 2030.
-An estimated 84 million children and young people will still be out of school and an estimated 300 million student will still not have the basic numeracy and literacy skills they need to succeed in life.
-To deliver SDG4, education systems must be re-imagined, and education financing must become a priority national investment.
+Goal 4: Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all access to quality education by 2030.
+An estimated 84 million children and young people will still be out of school and an estimated 300 million students will still not have the basic numeracy and literacy skills they need to succeed in life.
+To deliver on Goal 4, education systems must be reimagined, and education financing must become a priority national investment.

 32. Even before the COVID-19 pandemic, the world was already off-track to achieve its education targets.
-If no additional measures are taken, only one in six countries will meet SDG4 and achieve
+If no additional measures are taken, only one in six countries will meet Goal 4 and achieve universal

-• Target 4.1: Between 2015 and 2021, the school completion rate increased from 85% to 87% in primary, from 74% to 77% in lower secondary and from 53% in 2015 to 58% in upper secondary education.
-Even before the onset of COVID-

-19, these rates had slowed down relative to progress in 2010-15.
-Looking closely at reading levels at the end of primary school, for which trend data cover 34% of the world's children, the analysis shows that global learning levels showed no progress between 2015-2019.
-Furthermore, learning losses due to COVID-related school closures have been documented in 4 out of 5 of the 104 countries that have carried out such studies.

-- Target 4.2: Participation rate in organized learning one year before the official primary entry age has stagnated at around 75% since 2015, still far from the target of ensuring that all girls and boys have access to quality pre-primary education by 2030. - Target 4.3: Among 131 countries with data from 2017 onwards, on average approximately one in six youth and adults aged 15-64 recently participated in formal or non-formal education and training.
-Participation is substantially higher among youth aged 15-24 (40%-50%), compared to those aged 25-55 (less than 5% for most regions). - Target 4.a: Basic school infrastructure is far from universal.
-In 2020, approximately a quarter of primary schools globally do not have access to basic services such as electricity, drinking water and basic sanitation facilities.
-For other facilities such as computer facilities and the provision of disability-adapted infrastructure, figures are substantially lower, with around 50% of primary schools with access. - Target 4.c: Globally, in 2020, over 14% of teachers are still not qualified according to national norms, with little improvement since 2015.
+- Target 4.1: Between 2015 and 2021, the school completion rate increased from 85 to 87 per cent at the primary level, from 74 to 77 per cent at the lower secondary level and from 53 per cent to 58 per cent at the upper secondary level.
+Even before the onset of COVID-19, those rates had slowed down relative to the progress achieved in the period 2010-2015.
+Looking closely at reading levels at the end of primary school, for which trend data cover 34 per cent of the world's children, the analysis shows that global learning levels showed no progress between 2015 and 2019.
+Furthermore, learning losses due to COVID-19-related school closures have been documented in 4 out of 5 of the 104 countries that have carried out such studies. - Target 4.2: The participation rate in organized learning one year before the official primary entry age has stagnated at around 75 per cent since 2015, still far from the target of ensuring that all girls and boys have access to quality pre-primary education by 2030. - Target 4.3: Among 131 countries with data from 2017 onwards, on average approximately one in six young people and adults aged 15 to 64 recently participated in formal or non-formal education and training.
+Participation is substantially higher among young people aged 15 to 24 (40 to 50 per cent), compared with those aged 25 to 55 (less than 5 per cent for most regions). - Target 4.a: Basic school infrastructure is far from universal.
+In 2020, approximately one quarter of primary schools globally did not have access to basic services, such as electricity, drinking water and basic sanitation facilities.
+For other facilities, such as computer facilities and the provision of disability-adapted infrastructure, the figures were substantially lower, with only around 50 per cent of primary schools having access. - Target 4.c: Globally, in 2020, over 14 per cent of teachers were still not qualified according to national norms, with little improvement since 2015.

-Goal 5.
-Achieve gender equality and empower all women and girls progress, it is estimated that it will take up to 286 years to close gaps in legal protection and remove discriminatory laws, 140 years for women to be represented equally in positions of power and leadership in the workplace, and 47 years to achieve equal representation in national parliaments.
-Cascading global crises have highlighted and exacerbated existing gender inequalities, such as unequal access to healthcare, education, and economic opportunities.
+Goal 5: Achieve gender equality and empower all women and girls estimated that it will take up to 286 years to close the gaps in legal protection and remove discriminatory laws, 140 years for women to be represented equally in positions of power and leadership in the workplace, and 47 years to achieve equal representation in national parliaments.
+Cascading global crises have highlighted and exacerbated existing gender inequalities, such as unequal access to health care, education and economic opportunities.
 Political leadership and a comprehensive set of policy reforms are needed to dismantle systemic barriers to the achievement of Goal 5.

 33. The world is not on track to achieve gender equality by 2030.
-At the global level, none of the 14 indicators "met or almost met" the targets and only one is "close to target".
-At the current rate of
+At the global level, none of the 14 indicators "met or almost met" the targets, and only one is "close to target".
+At the current rate of progress, it is